-Cats relax most of the day, and look around as if lost in thought.
-But as they’re less developed animals, you may not know how deeply cats can think, and what cats think about during the day.
+Cats relax most of the day and look around as if lost in thought.
+As they’re less developed than humans, you may not know how deeply cats can think and what cats think about during the day.

-So, while cats are smart, they probably aren’t intelligent enough to think about anything interesting.
-They process information differently.
+So, while cats are smart, they may not be intelligent enough to think about anything interesting other than the things that directly impact their lives.
+They process information completely differently.

 Do Cats Think About Things?

-It’s unclear the depth to which a cat can think about things.
-Scientists can measure brain activity, but cannot yet figure out what a person/animal is thinking about from the readings they get.
+It’s unclear the depth to which a cat can think about everything.
+Scientists can measure brain activity but cannot yet figure out what a person/animal is thinking about from the readings they get.
 So, a scientist can tell that an animal is thinking, but not what it is thinking.

-Like all animals, it’s possible that some cats think much more than others.
-According to PLOS One, cats can have unique personalities.
-So, one kind of cat may ‘think’ more than other cats.
+Like all animals, some cats may think much more than others.
+According to PLOS One, cats have unique personalities.
+So, one kind of cat may think about life more than another cat.

-While scientists can’t say for sure, it’s likely that cats only think about stuff that is relevant to their own lives.
-Because a house cat’s experience is limited, this likely isn’t a very long list compared to a feral cat.
+While scientists can’t say for sure, it’s likely that cats only think about issues that are relevant to their own lives.
+Because a house cat’s experience is limited, this likely isn’t a very long list compared to a stray or feral cat.

 Do Cats Think About Food?

 So, a cat will think about being hungry.
-If you change its food, when it sniffs its food bowl, it will think about the food being different.
-When there’s another cat trying to get food from its bowl, it will think about that, too.
+If you change its food, it will think about why the food is different when it sniffs its food bowl.
+When another cat is trying to get food from its bowl, it will think about that, too.

 What Do Cats Think About People?

-The cat’s owner is a constant figure in any house cat’s life.
+The owner is a constant figure in any house cat’s life.
 So, it’s likely that cats think about humans a lot.
-When your cat sees you, it may think about what you’re doing, for example.
-Cats imitate their owners.
+When your cat sees you, it may think about what you’re doing, hence the reason why cats imitate their owners.

-But as for how this affects a cat’s opinion of a person is unclear.
-Cats display behaviors like rubbing against our legs with their heads which they don’t do to any other cats or animals which they consider ‘inferior’ in some way.
+As for how this affects a cat’s opinion of a person is unclear.
+Cats display behaviors like rubbing against our legs with their heads which they don’t do to any other cats or animals which they consider inferior in some way.

 Do Cats Think in Depth?

-- Cats’ brains aren’t designed for deep, reasoned thought.
-Their brains aren’t physically as developed as human brains.
+- Cats’ brains aren’t designed for deep thought.
+Cats’ brains aren’t physically as developed as human brains.

-A cat’s brain isn’t anywhere near as folded and developed as that of a human.
-Cats likely lack the ability to think in as much depth.
+A cat’s brain isn’t anywhere near as folded and developed as the human brain, so they lack the ability to think deeply.

 Do Cats Think About the Past?

-Tests on a variety of animals show that animals have average short term memories, but poor long term memories.
+Tests on a variety of animals show that animals have average short-term memories but poor long-term memories.
 So, an animal can remember a sequence of behaviors that result in it being given food.
-But when tested on the same sequence a long time later, the memory is gone.
+When tested on the same sequence a long time later, the memory is gone.

-Other tests suggest that animals can have good long-term memory, but only if they are taught over and over again for a long period of time, or if the experience is significant.
-So, if your cat gets hurt by a car, it may not want to go outside again.
+Other tests suggest that cats can have good long-term memory, but only if they are taught repeatedly for a long period of time or if the experience is significant.
+So, if your cat is hit by a car, it may not want to go outside again.

-What this means is that cats may have the ability to remember.
-But it’s not clear how much they think about what’s happened in the past.
-If they do, it’s only likely to be in the context of what they’re doing, rather than ‘reminiscing’.
+This means that cats may have the ability to remember.
+However, it’s unclear how much they think about what’s happened in the past.
+If they do, it’s only likely to be in the context of what they’re doing rather than reminiscing.

 Do Cats Think About the Future?